ipfs/benchmarks/README.md

 # IPFS Benchmarks

-This A set of benchmark tests to track IPFS performance.
+This is a set of benchmarks tests to track IPFS performance.

 ## Purpose
 The IPFS team needs a historical view of various performance metrics around `js-ipfs` and how it compares to the reference implementation written in `go`.
 This project implements benchmark tests for `js-ipfs` and publishes the results in a dashboard.
 The artifacts are also made available on the IPFS network.
 Over time the historical view will expose how `js-ipfs` is hopefully approaching the `go` implementation and which areas need improvement.